X

 3. Easy Checkout

 Google makes your checkout easy and simple.
-You just need to select your new domain name and then click on the cart icon to checkout.
+You simply need to select your new domain name and then click the cart icon to proceed with checkout.

 checkout with google domain